Sustainability

 Investing in the planet

 A year ago, Maxi joined MSCI, a global financial services company headquartered in New York.
-The company enables its clients to understand the drivers of risk and return to make better investment decisions.
+The company enables its clients to understand the drivers of risk and return in order to make better investment decisions.
 This includes ESG and climate products.
 “I head the ESG & Climate Products Team for the Americas,” explains Maxi.
 “I develop solutions for investors to better measure the carbon footprint of their portfolio and investments.
-For example, there are a lot of net zero commitments that investors want to achieve when it comes to climate change.
+When it comes to climate change, for example, there are a lot of net zero commitments that investors want to achieve.
 How can we empower our clients to get there with better tools or models?
-Understanding the risks and exposures and providing these inputs to our clients helps them to steer investments toward innovative solutions.
-These will improve their portfolios and, at the same time, help solve the climate crisis.”
+Understanding the risks and exposures and providing these inputs to our clients helps them to steer investments toward innovative solutions that will improve their portfolios and, at the same time, can help solve the climate crisis.”

 “Where money gets invested can really make a difference.
 For example, if an investor finances a start-up developing decarbonization technology, that makes an impact.
 How investors allocate capital matters, and we assist them in these decisions by equipping them with better information.
-We are not what you imagine traditional financial services to be; everyone is committed to improving our client’s portfolios, fighting climate change, and making an impact.
+We are not what you imagine traditional financial services to be; everyone is committed to both improving our clients’ portfolios and to fighting climate change and making an impact.
 It’s a very empowering position to be in.”

 A sweet partnership and entrepreneurial ventures

 For Maxi, the WHU alum network left a lasting impression.
-When founding her own vegan fruit gum company, Häppy Candy, she reached out to the network in search of a management team.
+When, in her spare time,founding her own vegan candy company, Häppy Candy, she reached out to the network in search of a a management team.
 “WHU has a fantastic network, and the alumni community is very supportive.
 I was surprised at just how communicative and encouraging this network has been, especially since I left the program: it’s a very active community.
-I posted on the WHU intranet and was lucky to find Kevin, a current Global Online MBA student who is now our e-commerce advisor.
+I posted on the WHU intranet and was lucky to find Kevin, a current Global Online MBA student, who is now our e-commerce advisor.
 He had already founded his own candy company and scaled it, so he brought a lot of skills I didn’t have.
-It was the perfect fit to bring Häppy Candy to the next level.
-I feel fortunate to find such a team who run Häppy Candy on a daily basis.”
+It was the perfect fit to bring Häppy Candy to the next level.”

 Transform your career in 2023 – find out more about our MBA program